-Dr Sarah Whittingham FSA is a writer who specialises in the social history, architecture, and gardens of the nineteenth and early twentieth centuries.
+Dr Sarah Whittingham FSA is a historian who specialises in writing about the people, social history, architecture, and gardens of the nineteenth and early twentieth centuries.

 Her work has included writing books and articles, researching and writing building histories, giving lectures, teaching university courses and summer schools, and curating exhibitions.